emmett-framework/emmett/docs/dal/relations.md

     refers_to({'assigned_user': 'User'})
 ```

-As you can see, we have that a `Todo` always have an owner, which is a `User`, and it also might have an assigned user, which is a `User` to.
+As you can see, we have that a `Todo` always has an owner, which is a `User`, and it also might have an assigned user, which is a `User` too.

 We specified the model in the `belongs_to` and the `refers_to` helpers, and the model and the field with the format `Model.field`  in the `has_many` helpers.
 With this notations we can access the relation sets as usual.